Helx-Services/.github/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Helx Organization's Code of Conduct

 ## Our Pledge